v3io/kibini/README.md

 OSX: `wget iguazio-public.s3.amazonaws.com/kibini/osx/kibini`

 Then make it executable: `chmod +x kibini`

+#### Installing an older version
+Same as above, except specify the version prior to kibini.
+For example, to get v0.0.2 for Linux:
+`wget iguazio-public.s3.amazonaws.com/kibini/linux/v0.0.2/kibini`

 ## Running
 All these examples assume you're running it in the log directory.
 You can override paths using `--input-path` and `--output-path`.